AlphaValue Corporate Services

 Growing regulation

 While the former can be a barrier, we also believe that the development of a comprehensive regulatory framework should unleash demand, enabling drone flight, pilot training and clarify insurance matters.
 Indeed, in the absence of regulation, facing a legal limbo in many countries, the development of the drone industry has been slow, as operators can’t rely on clear rules, causing insurance problems when the utilisation of drones is not simply banned.
 In the US, there has been no federal regulation for a long time, opening the way to local experimentation, until the Federal Aviation Administration (FAA) set restricting rules in early 2015, before slightly relaxing them in mid-2016.
 But, the 2020 COVID-19 health crisis accelerated what would seem to be inevitable at some point.
 The FAA granted two companies the rights to deliver equipment and products between hospitals via drones.
+The return of Donald Trump as president in 2025 is provoking another round of regulation effectively liberating the sector, especially for Beyond Visual Line of Sight Operations (BVLOS), which should broaden industry prospects for package delivery, infrastructure inspection, precision agriculture, and public safety.
+The effective ban on Chinese drones that started in 2024 at the states level was also enacted at the federal level in December 2025.

 In the meantime, emphasis is put on training and traceability.
-Online training and evaluation are being implemented to raise awareness amongst telepilots of recreational drones weighing more than 800 grams on the basic rules of safety, airspace traffic and privacy.
+Online training and evaluation are being implemented to raise awareness amongst telepilots of recreational drones weighing more than 250 grams on the basic rules of safety, airspace traffic and privacy.
 Theoretical and practical training for professional telepilots, somewhat comparable but less demanding than the private pilot licence (PPL) and focused on the use of drones, the certificate of theoretical aptitude has been introduced.
-Lastly, safety instructions are now required in the packaging as well as the administrative registration of drones weighing more than 800 grammes.
+Lastly, safety instructions are now required in the packaging as well as the administrative registration of drones weighing more than 250 grammes.

 Addressable markets

 Thanks to its high-end products coupled with a high degree of customisation, Drone Volt addresses the niche markets of civil security, inspection and surveillance.
 For the industrial market, Drone Volt’s products can be used in a wide range of areas, such as power or wind turbine inspection for utilities, with clients like Vietnam Electricity or Hydro-Quebec.
 This market should offer a wide range of opportunities for the company as the utility sector is shifting towards more digitalisation, exacerbated by the move to renewable energy, forcing players to lower their operating costs.
 Maintenance tasks and network monitoring performance by drone can indeed reduce the costs, along with improved quality through using artificial intelligence (AI).
 Dangerous inspection procedures, which are usually performed by humans, or by expensive helicopters or airplanes, could at some point be replaced by drones.
-In a study published in May 2016, PwC estimated the addressable market of drone-powered solutions in the power and utilities market at $9.46bn.
+In a study published in February 2025, Verified Market Reports estimated the addressable market of drone-powered solutions in the power and utilities market at $6.12bn.
 To date, Drone Volt has scored an important contract with French grid operator RTE to equip the company with inspection drones.
 The products can also be deployed for telecom tower inspection or the surveillance of industrial sites.
 AI, when embarked on a drone, can perform tasks rapidly and effectively with few resources by automatically spotting divergences or inefficiencies from a pre-established pattern (impact on wind turbines, on high-power lines, etc.).
 This can be a real game-changer for some industries, reducing costs and improving safety.

 In addition, thanks to its knowledge and expertise in AI, the company can potentially propose pure software solutions for computer vision.
 This goes beyond its original scope, which then becomes far wider (such as smart cities, production and logistics for quality control, etc.).

-Finally, with its European-manufactured Kobra drone, the company can address the military and homeland security markets with almost no competitors in the European and North American market due to the ban on Chinese drones (DJI having a 95% market share of the civil drones market).
+Finally, with its European-manufactured Kobra drone, the company can address the military and homeland security markets with almost no competitors in the European and North American market due to the ban on Chinese drones (DJI having a 70-90% market share of the civil drones market).

 From a distributor to a design and service provider